8 Ways to Celebrate the Spirit of Oktoberfest in Asheville

 Kick Off Fall with Oktoberfest

-In Asheville, there are three Oktoberfest celebrations in 2017.
-The largest of which is Asheville Oktoberfest in downtown’s Pack Square Park on October 7 from 1-6 p.m.
+In Asheville, there are multiple Oktoberfest celebrations in 2018.
+The largest of which is Asheville Oktoberfest in downtown’s Pack Square Park on October 6 from 1-6 p.m.
 It’s a great time to get a taste of the local beer scene with more than 30 breweries, cideries and wineries represented.
 Many of them will be pouring seasonal ales.
 For your entertainment while you sip, yodelers, dancers and polka musicians take over the main stage.
-Save some energy to test your skills and strength during the Oktoberfest Games with challenges such as the pretzel toss and keg roll.
-Tickets are just $40.
+Tickets are just $45.

 If you can’t make it to one of the festivals, celebrate in the spirit of Oktoberfest all season with Highland Brewing’s lightly colored, but toasty, Clawhammer Oktoberfest beer.